davidtag/llm/README.md

 The purpose of this repo is educational - explore the main concepts of LLMs without relying on 3rd party packages for the heavy lifting.
 In particular, the computation of gradients (i.e., the "backward pass") is done manually, instead of relying on autograd systems, like the ones in PyTorch or Tensorflow.
+The Byte-Pair Encoding (BPE) algorithm is also manually implemented with no dependencies other than the `regex` library, and supports training.

 # TODO

 - Tokenizer (enc, dec, train)
-    - Implement a bpe.py module with:
-        - Data types for merges / vocab
-        - Helpers for byte_pair_encode() and decode() and decode_bytes()
     - Create a Tokenizer class that uses regex-style logic
+        - Add runner scripts
-        - Ability to train and export a model file (have a runner script)
+            - train model
-        - Ability to train a piece cache -- as part of regular runner, or with separate text
+            - train piece cache: as part of regular runner, or with separate text
-        - Registry for model files and ability to load them from disk
+        - Registry for model files and ability to load them from disk (include gpt-4 and o-1 encoders)
     - Add support for special tokens
 - Develop a simple Embedding class and refactor TextEmbedding to use 2 of them (token + position)
 - Diagnose FeedForward training after 1 iter